Print Elements of the Program

 Each child who joins the program receives a web access code sticker at registration.
-Staff can help children identify the sticker page in the notebook.

 This item is bilingual.

-The 11 x 17 promotional posters may be displayed in your library or posted in your community to promote the Club.
+The 11 x 17 inch promotional posters may be displayed in your library or posted in your community to promote the Club.
 There is space at the bottom of the poster to add your library’s information.

 This item is bilingual (English on one side, French on the reverse).